tyscottd/annex_api/README.md

 - Run `docker-compose up` to start the server
 - Go to `http://localhost:4000/` to interact with the API
-	- This can be done through Postman, Insomnia, or the browser
+	- This can be done through Postman, Insomnia, or the browser.
+No authentication is necessary.

 ## Description